SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 26 April, 2024 at 23:34:01
+# Last Refreshed - 27 April, 2024 at 23:34:22
 The Latest Activity was a Ride -

-<b>Lunch Ride then cleaning and checking</b>
+<b>Somerset Sportive Short - including Cheddar gorge</b>

-which happened on 21 April, 2024 at 12:42:58
+which happened on 27 April, 2024 at 08:13:39

-Which is 0 years, 0 months, 5 days, 10 hours and 51 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 15 hours and 20 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11231416543
+You can see it here https://www.strava.com/activities/11274981117

 ## Number of Rides
 How many rides have I done each year?